HP319193/prisme.ai/docs/docs/en/contributing/technical/runtime/specifications.md

 - Use lazy loading for occasional resource loading
 - Limit databases results with pagination
-- Group massive processing into more effective batchs
+- Group massive processing into more effective batches

 TODO : detail & include specific metrics from the first RSE audits

 # Hosting

-Dockerfile, docker-compose and Helm chart ready to use.w
+Dockerfile, docker-compose and Helm chart ready to use.

 # Linting